...

-The ideal time for Yala tours is from February to July.
-During these months, water sources shrink, making it easier to spot wildlife.
+From February to July is the best time to go on a Yala tour.
+During these months, water sources get smaller, which makes it easier to see animals.
 Early mornings and late afternoons are the best times for animal sightings.

-Yala is accessible by road from major cities like Colombo, Galle, and Matara.
+You can drive to Yala from big cities like Colombo, Galle, and Matara.
 Visitors can hire a private car or book guided Yala safari tours.
 The closest town for accommodation is Tissamaharama, which offers many tour operators.

 Types of Yala Tours